bolducke/OOBC/README.md

 ### External Dependencies

 This was a concern at first because Odin do not come with a package manager like many modern language.
-I am traumatized how it was hard to integrate existing library into project some time (I'm talking about you OpenCV).
+I am traumatized how hard it can be to integrate existing library into project some time (I'm talking about you OpenCV).
 The main author of the language do not like package manager in general.
 He considered most of (or all of) them flawed.
 For this reason, it appear that package manager will never be supported.
 However, because of the current build process in Odin, with gitsubmodule, it is pretty easy to add external library!

 ### Build and Compilation